Tongue Cancer

 Normalization period after surgery

-In the postoperative period, the patient may have drains, catheters, tubes that expel blood and fluid from the surgical wound.
+In the postoperative period, the patient may have drains, catheters, and tubes that expel blood and fluid from the surgical wound.
 Depending on the size of the surgery, the patient may not be able to feed orally for a while.
 During this period, the patient feeds with special nutritional fluids from the vein or with the tube that extends from the nose to the stomach.

 The patient also takes intravenous antibiotics and pain relievers to prevent possible infections and relieve pain.
 After the surgical wounds of the tongue and mouth have healed, the patient begins to feed orally with fluids and soft foods.
 After the patient can speak comfortably and eat normally, the hospitalization period ends.